 A lot of it is very dependent on what culture you’re in, while some of it is purely down to very individual and personalized preferences.

 Because of this, it’s important to note that you may not personally agree with all of these things.
-But believe me – there are people out there that do and so they’re all definitely worth knowing about.
+Don’t take it too seriously – it isn’t a scientific article.
+Just a bit of fun.

 1. He’s Got Confidence